luizpaulofranz/flutter-riverpod-study/README.md

 This project uses **Riverpod with code generation** for state management.
 Before running the app, you need to generate the necessary code files.

-### Prerequisites

-- Flutter 3.32.8 or higher
-- Dart 3.8.1 or higher

 ### Setup Instructions

 1. **Generate Code**: First, run the build runner to generate the necessary Riverpod code: